Adamantios/Bot-Or-Not/README.md

 # Bot-Or-Not
-A model, which predicts if a twitter user is a Bot or not.
+A project consisting of models, which predict if a twitter user is a Bot or not.
 Written in Python 2.7

 ##Input
 Bot Or Not takes as an input a folder which contains the twitter users data in json format,